 Is the imaging modality of choice.
-Enhanced CT shows the location and severity of the SVC obstruction, superimposed thrombosis, a mediastinal mass or lymphadenopathy, collateral vessels and associated lung masses.
+Enhanced CT shows the location and severity of the SVC obstruction, superimposed thrombosis, a mediastinal mass or lymphadenopathy, collateral vessels, and associated lung masses.

 Treatment and prognosis

 Treatment of SVCS will depend on the cause of the compression.
-Thrombolysis and anticoagulation may be indicated on thrombosis.
+Thrombolysis and anticoagulation may be indicated for thrombosis.
 In cases of compression, endovascular treatment with self-expandable bare stents is an effective SVCS therapy 6.
 With carcinoma or infection, specific drugs or radiation may be used 7.

 - 1. Sheth S, Ebert MD, Fishman EK.
 Superior vena cava obstruction evaluation with MDCT.
 AJR Am J Roentgenol.
 2010;194 (4): W336-46. doi:10.2214/AJR.09.2894 - Pubmed citation

 - 2. Lawler LP, Fishman EK.
 Multi-detector row CT of thoracic disease with emphasis on 3D volume rendering and CT angiography.
 Radiographics.
 2001;21 (5): 1257-73.
 Radiographics (full text) - Pubmed citation